jakobakoba/android-job-interviews-video-library/README.md

 A curated list of helpful videos for preparing for Android job interviews.

-If you have or know of any Android job interview videos on YouTube, please send me the link.: https://forms.gle/2xKMf8eaq4MWqvFq9
+If you have or know of any Android job interview videos on YouTube, please send me the link: https://forms.gle/2xKMf8eaq4MWqvFq9

 ## Table of Contents